Assaults: Protect the Protectors

 What is the Police Federation doing?

-The campaign also seeks more consistent reporting of assaults on police – as these are currently vastly under reported.
-We are calling for better training and access to equipment such as body-worn video, Taser and spit and bite guards as well as improved welfare support for assaulted officers.
+The campaign also seeks more consistent reporting of assaults on the emergency services – as these are currently vastly under reported.
+In addition, we are calling for better training for police officers and access to equipment such as body-worn video, Taser and spit and bite guards.

-The harsh realities of what police officers endure in the course of protecting the public, and the toll this can exact on their physical and mental wellbeing, are told in the case studies below and in the right-hand menu.
+Officers have come forward from around the country to tell us the harsh realities of what they endure in the course of protecting the public, and the toll this can exact on their physical and mental wellbeing.
+You can read their stories (on the right-hand side) and in video testimonies below.